-CD-Admirer: CD-admirers are masculine men, heterosexual in appearance, who are sexually attracted to male-to-female crossdressers.
+CD-Admirer: CD-admirers are masculine-looklng men, heterosexual in appearance, who are sexually attracted to male-to-female crossdressers.
 CD admirers do not pursue other masculine men for sex, and thus they ordinarily do not self-identify as gay.
-Men who self-identify as gay ordinarily do not seek out male-to-female crossdressers, preferring masculine men over genetic males who look like women.
-CD admirers thus have a distinctive pattern of romantic and sexual preferences that does not fall neatly into the conventional straight—bisexual—gay classification.
+Men who self-identify as gay ordinarily do not seek out male-to-female crossdressers, preferring masculine men rather than genetic males who look like women.
+CD admirers therefore have a distinctive pattern of romantic and sexual preferences, which does not fall neatly into the conventional straight - bisexual - gay classification.

 Chromosome Structure: The importance of this for crossdressers is that their feminine presentations typically are incongruent with their chromosome structure.
 Regarding the latter, every normal cell of a human being contains 23 pairs of chromosomes, for a total of 46 chromosomes.
 Each linked-pair includes one from the mother and one from the father.
 Each of the 46 chromosomes is made of protein and a single molecule of deoxyribonucleic acid (DNA).
 Twenty-two of the chromosome-pairs contain genetic information that is independent of the person’s sex, female or male; the 23th pair (usually denoted XY male or XX female) contains genetic information that is sex-specific.
 The importance of chromosomes (and the genes they contain) is that these play important roles in the appearance and behavior of the persons in question.
 Related to the first, natal sex (the assignment of “boy” or “girl” by a doctor or midwife at birth) usually conforms to chromosome structure.